What should you learn to stay relevant in 2021 and beyond?

 We drink our fair share of caffeine here at College Info Geek, and that habit would get pretty expensive if we were buying all our coffee from Starbucks.
 Luckily, we’ve learned how to make great caffeinated beverages at home, and you can too.

 For coffee, the best thing you can do is buy freshly roasted beans and grind them yourself.
 They don’t have to be fancy; we drink a lot of bulk beans from Costco and they taste just fine.
-But grinding the coffee fresh makes a big difference in the taste (this hand grinder is an affordable, quality option).
-If you want to make fancier, single cup coffee, then get an Aeropress.

 It’s easy to feel intimidated when discussing money with your boss.
 But if you don’t ask, you’re unlikely to get a raise (or, at least, as much of a raise as you deserve).